-There are eight ambient air monitoring stations in Sacramento County that are used to monitor the air pollution and provide air quality information.
-These stations are a part of the regulatory network governed by federal requirements and are intended to represent regional air quality and are primarily used to demonstrate compliance with regional air quality standards rather than understanding air pollution at a community scale.
+There are eight air monitoring stations in Sacramento County that are used to monitor the air pollution and provide air quality information.
+These stations are intended to represent regional air quality and are primarily used to demonstrate compliance with regional air quality standards rather than understanding air pollution at a community scale.
 The District's air monitoring stations are typically sited to capture the highest concentrations of criteria pollutants in a Metropolitan Statistical Area (MSA), which can span large areas ranging from 169 to 29,100 square miles.
-The location of each station is dictated by a number of factors, which are considered in the network design process for approval by federal authorities.
 In addition, some of these monitoring stations have been sited to support a regional understanding of air pollution behavior, such as upwind and downwind sites, and monitoring for air pollution precursors.
-The 2018 Sacramento Air Monitoring Network Plan (Sac Metro Air District 2018) describes each monitoring location and its related programs and objectives.
+The 2018 Sacramento Air Monitoring Network Plan (Sac Metro Air District) describes each monitoring location and its related programs and objectives.

 Community air monitoring objectives are like regional objectives but focus on understanding air pollution on a community (microscale) level.
 There are currently no existing monitoring stations for air quality or meteorology in the South Sacramento - Florin community, and little is known about the localized ambient air pollution, its spatial and temporal variability, or the exposure of nearby receptors.
 This plan proposes to deploy air quality monitors in the community to provide community-level air quality information to help identify and understand the emission contributions from air pollution source categories.
-While some proposed monitors are not under the definition a federal reference method (FRM) or federal equivalent method (FEM) (these terms are specific to monitors that are used for regional air quality attainment purposes), are still appropriate technology that fully meets the needs of the intended community-level monitoring objectives.
 This information will help develop effective measures to reduce air pollution exposure and health-related risks.